ostinelli/ram/README.md

 and **I**solated (operations on different nodes in a network do not interfere with each other).
 They are not **D**urable since Ram is an in-memory only database.

-Ram is an experiment and at an early development stage.
+Ram is at an early development stage.

 ## Installation